-Update—25 July 2009: The author of the paper discussed below, Brian Kelly, thanked us for these comments and wrote that the paper is available on the repository at https://opus.bath.ac.uk/14902/ if you'd like a copy of the paper before next year.
+Update—25 July 2009: The author of the paper discussed below, Brian Kelly, thanked us for these comments and wrote that the paper is available on the repository at http://opus.bath.ac.uk/14902/ if you'd like a copy of the paper before next year.
 He can release a number of copies.
-Brian's site is "UK Web Focus: Reflections on the Web and Web 2.0" at https://ukwebfocus.wordpress.com/
+Brian's site is "UK Web Focus: Reflections on the Web and Web 2.0" at https://ukwebfocus.wordpress.com/.
+See the details about the paper at http://www.ukoln.ac.uk/web-focus/papers/disability-and-rehabilitation-2009/

 I can't wait until the end of June 2010.
-That is when University of Bath releases "From Web Accessibility to Web Adaptability".
+That is when University of Bath releases "From Web Accessibility to Web Adaptability", which was published in the Disability and Rehability: Assistive Technology journal Volume 4 Issue 4, July 2009.
 For now, an (excellent) summary of this paper will have to do.
 I am sharing my first reaction to reading this summary.

 We already had advance notice of this paper a few weeks ago when David Sloan posted a nice summary about this Web adaptability paper: